‘...eine durch und durch überzeugende Produktion.’

 Jeanne Pansard-Besson is an opera director, dramaturge and librettist.
 She was a finalist in the ninth European Opera-directing Prize and a semi-finalist in the Ring Award 2017.
-Her productions include Don Pasquale at the Nouvel Opéra Fribourg/Neue Oper Freiburg (NOF), La Tragédie de Carmen at the Royal Academy of Music in London, La Descente d’Orphée aux Enfers at the Vache Baroque Festival, Hänsel und Gretel with HGO Hampstead Garden Opera in London.
-Upcoming productions include a revival of Orphée at the Buxton International Festival and L’Amico Fritz at the Festival de Gattières in collaboration with Opéra de Nice.
+Her productions as a director include Don Pasquale at the Nouvel Opéra Fribourg/Neue Oper Freiburg (NOF), La Tragédie de Carmen at the Royal Academy of Music in London, La Descente d’Orphée aux Enfers at the Vache Baroque Festival and Buxton International Festival, Hänsel und Gretel with HGO Hampstead Garden Opera in London, L’Amico Fritz at the Festival de Gattières in collaboration with Opéra de Nice and Die Fledermaus with the Berlin Opera Academy.
+Directing projects in 2026-27 include work with Clonter Opera and a new production of Candide at Theater Aachen.

 As a dramaturge, librettist and director she is writing and developing a new opera project, Penelope’s Web, in collaboration with composer Cheryl Frances-Hoad, with the support of the National Opera Studio, the APGRD and TORCH at the University of Oxford, as well as King’s College London (including workshops and performances).